tyoung3/sw/README.md

 Imagine trying to read a book without any periods (or initial capitals).

-Additionally, without semi-colons, line breaks become part of the language definition leading to awkward, confusing syntax rules.
+Additionally, without semi-colons, line breaks become part of the language definition leading, to awkward, confusing syntax rules.

 The, ```<-```,  token is employed in order to be consistent with its usage in the Go language.
 The ```->``` token is also available: